harshbaldwa/whereTo/README.md

 # cse6240
-a location recommendation system using the gowalla and foursquare dataset
+a location recommendation system which doesn't work but uses the gowalla and foursquare dataset